-Achensee in Tirol is one of 34 areas that make up Austria’s third largest province and it is defined by striking scenery and its status as a sporting haven.
+Achensee in Tirol is one of 34 areas that make up Austria’s third-largest province, defined by the striking scenery and its status as a Mountain Lake of 50 Adventures.

-It’s most famous feature is the luminous 719 hectares of turquoise blue waters of Lake Achensee – Tirol’s largest lake that is snuggled between the jagged formations of the Rofan mountain range and the uninhabited Karwendel mountain range that belongs to the northern Limestone Alps.
+The most notable feature is the luminous 719 hectares of turquoise blue waters of Lake Achensee – Tirol’s biggest lake snuggled between the jagged formations of the Rofan mountain range and the uninhabited Karwendel mountain range that belongs to the Northern Limestone Alps.

-Jagged mountain peaks, high alpine pastures, winding roads up to magnificent viewpoints and a huge water basin to bathe in make Achensee a much-loved summertime retreat.
+Jagged mountain peaks, high alpine pastures, winding roads up to magnificent viewpoints, and a vast water basin to bathe in make Achensee a much-loved summertime retreat.

-It’s no hidden secret, but Achensee’s terrain and adventure offering are the reason its one of the most popular areas of Tirol to visit and a prime place to start with your exploration of it.
+It’s no hidden secret, but Achensee’s terrain and adventure offerings are the reason it’s one of the most popular areas of Tirol to visit and a prime place to start with your exploration of it.

 Tackling the Achensee 5-Peaks Via Ferrata

-There’s a distinct euphoria that comes from getting close to nature, and while there were times it was treacherous and testing, I absolutely loved it as I fist pumped the air with each new mountain cross I clambered to as a mark of achievement.
+There’s a distinct euphoria that comes from getting close to nature, and while there were times it was treacherous and testing, I loved it.
+I fist-pumped the air with each new mountain cross I clambered to as a mark of achievement.